Menu Option: General: Settings

 The optimization screen also displays a summary of the optimization frameworks installed (OSeMOSYS is installed along with LEAP, while NEMO must be installed separately).
 It also summarizes which solvers are installed.
 OSeMOSYS supports GLPK and CPLEX.
 NEMO currently supports GLPK, Cbc, CPLEX, GUROBI and MOSEK and XPress.
 GLPK is installed by default.
 Cbc and MOSEK are installed along with NEMO (although you must separately purchase and then manually install a license file for MOSEK).
 CPLEX and GUROBI must be purchased and installed separately from LEAP and NEMO.

 The screen also provides a quick link to let you run the Julia environment used by NEMO.
 This option will likely only be of interest to advanced users of NEMO.
 Finally, there is an option to reset NEMO.
 This option will force LEAP to res-can and detect the installed Julia plug-ins used by NEMO.
 This option is only required when updating NEMO.

 For more information, see the Introduction to Optimization in LEAP.

 Use this tab to edit special settings for IBC: The Integrated Benefits Calculator.
-This tab is only available if the IBC setting is enabled and checked on the Scope & Scale tab.
+This tab is only visible if the IBC setting is enabled and checked on the Scope & Scale tab.
+This in turn requires that you have also checked the effects and indicators options.
 See this page for more information on IBC.
 There are various settings for IBC:

 Enable Indoor Air Pollution Calculations: Check this box to have LEAP calculate health impacts (premature mortality) from indoor air pollution in addition to its ambient air pollution impact calculations.
 Note that this requires setting up a special calculation structure for cooking within the household sector as described here.